jackhamondpro/jackhamondpro.github.io/index.md

 ## [About Me](/about/)

 Hello, I'm Jack Hamond, an Engineering Technician with a strong interest in coding and technology.
 I enjoy using my computer skills to be more efficient in my project work.
-This website highlights some of the ways that I use technology on the job as well as showcases the skills and tools that I use on the job.
+This website highlights some of the ways that I use technology at work as well as showcases the skills and tools that I use on the job.

 ## [Skills, Tools, and Certifications](/skillset/)